Home/Blog/Learn to Code/Learn Python: Lists, sets, and tuples

 Sets

-Congrats on diving headfirst into Python’s built-in data structures!
+Congratulations on diving headfirst into Python’s built-in data structures!
 However, we only touched on the basic features of lists, tuples, and sets.
-There are several more data structures and methods which come in handy for different applications you may want to explore, such as dictionaries- which operate on key-value pairs, hash maps, hash tables, graphs- which work with vertices, and more.
+Several more data structures and methods come in handy for different applications you may want to explore, such as dictionaries- which operate on key-value pairs, hash maps, hash tables, graphs- which work with vertices, and more.

 Where to go from here#

 Now that you have a good understanding of Python lists, tuples, and sets, you may want to enhance your knowledge further and explore data structures in more depth.
-The good news is that Educative has a fully interactive hands-on Data Structures and Algorithms in Python course, which will surely hone your Python skills and make you a solid developer.
+The good news is that whether you’re a beginner in Python or want to build up your developer portfolio, Educative has a range of fully interactive, hands-on Python courses that will surely hone your Python skills and make you a solid developer.

 Happy learning!